ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 ![Operationscheme FB_PE_StarStop ](../Ad06/Images/OperationschemeFB_PE_StartStop.jpg)

-The endresult is a **"Function buildblock"** which looks like the following images.
+The end result is a **"Function building block"** which looks like the following images.

 | Text |Image |
 | :---:      | :----:            |